eirikt/default-webapp-heroku/README.md

 ### v0.5: Server push
 [HTTP server push techniques](serverpush) makes connected clients possible, with instant synchronized state shared among all clients.
-(One could argue that HTTP server push is the foundation of _Web 2.5_, after Web 1.0 (request/response), and Web 2.0 (AJAX).)
-With server push you can achieve really smooth user experiences for web applications, with a limited increase in network round-trips and less bloated code than would have been the case if we were to implement this using regular web technologies.
+With server push you can achieve smooth user experiences for web applications, with a more limited increase in network round-trips and less bloated code than would have been the case if we were to implement this using regular web technologies.

-The move from the stateless request/response-oriented HTTP towards server push technologies, like [WebSocket][websocket], are questioned by many.
+The move from the stateless request/response-oriented HTTP towards server push technologies, like [WebSocket][websocket], are questioned by many with regard to [scaling and security](http://blog.synopse.info/post/2014/08/16/Will-WebSockets-replace-HTTP-Do-they-scale).
-It is argued that this is yet another road into yet another remote procedure call (RPC) paradigm that has failed numerous times, and will do so again.
+Also, it is [argued](http://www.infoq.com/news/2012/02/websockets-rest) that this is yet another road into a remote procedure call (RPC) paradigm that has failed numerous times, and [will do so again](http://www.slideshare.net/jamesalewis/websockets-omg-someone-broke-the-internet).

 My take on it is to use server push strictly as a supplement to HTTP, not replacing HTTP when it comes to service calls.

+_Tell your client that their webapp is a "connected" one, always **automatically** reflecting the current state, for all users!
+(When online, that is.)_